 1. Add a shag rug

-Shag carpeting may have gone out of fashion in the 1970s, but smaller (less permanent) shag rugs are soaring in popularity.
-The long, plush fibres add instant coziness to any room.
+Shag carpeting is making a comeback.
+First popularized in the 1970s, the carpets’ long, plush fibres add instant coziness to any room.
 Plus, they’re so touchably soft you might not even need socks this winter!
-Other shag accents can help to pull your design together, including shag-covered pillows and blankets.
+Complete the look with other shag accents that help pull your design together, including shag-covered pillows and blankets.

 2. Diffuse seasonal essential oils

 Winter scents can trigger feelings of coziness and remind you of happy holiday memories.
-Orange blossom, cinnamon, vanilla, and pine boughs are common favourites, but you can use any essential oil that suits your tastes.
-Place a few drops in a diffuser, then enjoy filling your home with the smells that bring comfort and joy.
+Orange blossom, cinnamon, vanilla, and pine boughs are common favourites — but you can use any essential oil that suits your tastes.
+Place a few drops in a diffuser and enjoy.

 3. Drape a blanket on the couch

 Changing your home decor is one of the easiest things you can do to transition into a new season.
 When spending more time indoors, consider adding a few blankets that make it easy to bundle up when it’s cold outside.
 Even if you don’t use the blankets often, simply having them on display can create a sense of warmth.
-If you prefer to leave your couch bare, consider adding a blanket ladder that can hold multiple blankets and double as home decor.
+Or, if you prefer to leave your couch bare, consider adding a blanket ladder that can hold multiple blankets and doubles as home decor.

 If you have a fireplace, put it to good use this year.
 Even if your home has a good heating system, using your fireplace can help you save on your energy bill while making your home feel much cozier than running the heat.
 And when your fireplace isn’t in use, you can stack wood on the side or decorate the mantle with holly berries, sticks, and pinecones to bring the outdoors inside.